Rachel-Rodriguez/deep_learning_challenge/README.md

     Compiling, Training, and Evaluating the Model

+  * MODEL 1
+    The first Model, had to layers

 How many neurons, layers, and activation functions did you select for your neural network model, and why?